Use Case Documentation

 Coordinator

-Receives user requests and decomposes them into sub-tasks.
-Delegates to Architect, Executor, and Verifier.
-Tracks progress, handles failures, supports parallel delegation.
-Cannot execute tasks directly.
+Receives user requests and decomposes them into discrete sub-tasks.
+Delegates to planning and execution agents, tracks progress across the workflow, and handles failure states.
+Cannot execute tasks directly—purely coordination logic.

 Task DecompositionAgent DelegationProgress TrackingFailure Handling